s0lly/RetroFontForChiliFramework/README.md

 Adds Retro Font to the Chili Framework

 Just add the RetroContent.h file to your Chili Framework application and away you go.

+This file requires the later versions of the Chili Framework that include Vec2.h

 This currently allows you to write text to the screen using the DrawString function:
 - Capital Letters ONLY
 - Numbers (0 to 9)